USS Tucson (CL-98): World War II

-Tucson joined the fast carriers just in time to participate in their final rampage against the Japanese Empire and its inner defenses.
+Tucson joined the fast carriers just in time to participate in their final campaign against the Japanese Empire and its inner defenses.
 On 1 July, she sortied from Leyte Gulf with TF 38 and headed north to the Japanese home islands.
 On 10 July, the flattops launched planes against Tokyo.
 On 14–15 July, TF 38's air groups struck Hokkaidō and northern Honshū.
 They returned to southern Honshū on 17–18 July to blast Tokyo again and then left the area for almost a week.
 On 24 July and 28 July, she appeared with the carriers south of Shikoku while their planes hit shipping in the Inland Sea.
 On 30 July, they zeroed in on Kobe and Nagoya.
 After that, they retired south to fuel and replenish before striking out northward.
 By the second week of August, Tucson was off northern Honshū screening the carriers while their planes pounded the island once more.
 She then accompanied them south to pummel Tokyo again on 13 August.
 Two days later, Japan capitulated.